nachogarrone/twitter-analisys/README.md

-#Twitter-analisys
+#Twitter-analysis

-We analize sentiment of tweets with a given hashtag or key tags
+We analyze sentiment of tweets with a given hashtag or key tags